Math Placement - Accuplacer

 |Retakes||Candidates must wait one complete week before retaking the Math Placement test.|

 |Timing||The Accuplacer is not timed by the online program.
 But, the realities of running a testing center require that there be some kind of predictability in scheduling.
 Thus, because the average test taker finishes within 90 minutes, the Testing Center allows test takers a maximum of two hours to finish the exam.|

 |Cost||For those first admitted to the University after Summer Semester 2011, the cost of taking the test once is covered by the Matriculation Fee, so there is no additional charge for the first administration.
 Thereafter, all retakes are charged at current rate posted on the registration page here.|

 |Identification||Photo Identification (drivers license, school I.D. card, passport, etc.) is required for admittance to the test.|

 |Calculators||Calculators are not permitted.|

 The Accuplacer is a computer-based test, and this allows it to be adaptive to your particular skill level.
 For example, if you do well on the first questions, it may skip questions that may be too easy for you, and move directly on to a more difficult type of question.
-Thus, as part of the testing process, you may advance through three different tests:
+As part of the testing process, you will advance through two different tests: